Citrix DaaS

 Manage the application secret and secret expiration date

 Be sure to change the application secret for a connection before the secret expires.
-You receive an alert on the Full Configuration interface before the secret key expires.
+You receive an alert on Studio before the secret key expires.

 Create an application secret in Azure